ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/readme.md

 ## Overview
 A complete guide on setting up an Amazon Web Services Demo Account that uses Veracode Services.

-Total time for implementing is approximately 4-8 hours.

 For this demonstration we will use the PetStoreAPI written in Python.

 If you plan to use your own project, we simply need to have a ZIP file passed into the Veracode Static / SCA Code build step.
 If so [Proceed to Step  2](/2-SecretsSetup).